Rachele Hendricks-Sturrup DHSc, MSc, MA

 Bachelor of Science in Biology, Chicago State University

-Prior to joining Duke-Margolis, Dr. Hendricks-Sturrup was Health Policy Counsel and Lead at the Future of Privacy Forum (FPF), leading the organization's health and genetic data initiatives and workgroup.
-Prior to FPF, she served in several administrative and scientific roles at various industry, health care, and academic institutions.
-Dr. Hendricks-Sturrup is also an accomplished health science journalist, having completed a comparative effectiveness research fellowship with the Association of Health Care Journalists in 2017.
+Before joining Duke-Margolis, Dr. Hendricks-Sturrup served as Health Policy Counsel and Lead at the Future of Privacy Forum (FPF), leading the organization's health and genetic data initiatives and workgroup.
+Prior to FPF, she worked in several administrative and scientific roles at various industry, health care, academic, and government research institutions.
+Dr. Hendricks-Sturrup is also an accomplished health science journalist, having completed a comparative effectiveness research fellowship with the Association of Health Care Journalists in 2017 at the Patient-Centered Outcomes Research Institute in Washington, DC.

 Dr. Hendricks-Sturrup received her Bachelor of Science in Biology from Chicago State University, her Master’s in Pharmacology and Toxicology from Michigan State University, her Master’s in Legal Studies from the University of Illinois, and her Doctor of Health Science from Nova Southeastern University.
 She completed a predoctoral internship with the National Health Service in London, UK, and postdoctoral research training within the Department of Population Medicine at Harvard Pilgrim Health Care Institute and Harvard Medical School.